Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

 A schematic of the integrated devices is reported in Fig.~\ref{fig:Figure_1}a: VO$_2$ two-terminal devices are connected to the drain of the transistors through a metal-filled via in a protective oxide layer.
-The chip layout consists of periodic arrays of six VO$_2$ two-terminal devices connected to four p-type SOI JL-FETs in parallel, providing sufficient current to sustain oscillations at different temperatures.
-An optical microscopy image of fabricated devices is shown in Fig.~\ref{fig:Figure_1}b.
+The chip layout consists of periodic arrays of VO$_2$ two-terminal devices connected to four p-type SOI JLFETs in parallel to precisely match the VO$_2$ threshold current at different temperatures.
+A scanning electron microscope (SEM) image of the fabricated devices is shown in Fig.~\ref{fig:Figure_1}b.

-The SOI JL-FETs are fabricated on ultra-thin Si channels of 15~nm, featuring a 20~nm-thick buried oxide (BOX).
+The SOI JL-FETs are fabricated on ultra-thin SOI channels of 15~nm, featuring a 20~nm-thick buried oxide (BOX).
 The estimated boron dopant concentration is $5\cdot10^{18}\;\mathrm{cm^{-3}}$, enabling full depletion of mobile carriers in the SOI channel for gate voltages above $\approx3$ V (with grounded substrate).
 The transistor gate stack includes 10~nm of Al$_2$O$_3$ as the gate dielectric and Ti/Pd (3/37 nm) as the gate metal.
 The effective metal workfunction and total interface traps per unit area were extracted from high- and low-frequency capacitance measurements, with values of 5.4~eV and $3\cdot10^{11}$~cm$^{-2}$, respectively~\cite{bersano2025integration}.

-The detailed processes for SOI channel patterning, source and drain ohmic contacts, and JL FETs gate stack fabrication are included in Methods.
-The transistors were covered by 60~nm of SiO$_2$ deposited through atomic-layer deposition (ALD) at 300~°C to isolate the SOI devices from subsequent fabrication steps.
+The detailed processes for SOI channel patterning, source and drain ohmic contacts, and JLFETs gate stack fabrication are included in Methods.
+The transistors were covered by 60~nm of SiO$_2$ deposited through atomic-layer deposition (ALD) at 300~°C to isolate the SOI active area from subsequent fabrication steps.
 A bright-field TEM (BF TEM) image of the channel cross-section and the corresponding energy-dispersive X-ray scanning transmission electron microscopy (STEM-EDX) map are shown in Fig.~\ref{fig:Figure_1}c, indicating no significative degradation of the SOI interfaces after VO$_2$ integration.